inma-no/advertsspec/specification.md

 * Banner: always 100% width of is content container, but has fixed height.
   * Currently available formats:
     * Height: 225px, Width: 100%
-* Box: a square where the proportions between width and height always are equal but the dimensions varies.

 ### Size
 * Max 100 kb in compressed state (all files compressed/zipped together).